nathan-willett/VNC-Codespace-Template/README.md

 # Overview
-This repository serves as a template for setting up a Java development environment in GitHub Codespaces.
-It is designed to streamline the process of initializing a new Java project with a pre-configured development environment, utilizing Java 21.
+This repository serves as a template for setting up a comprehensive Java development environment in GitHub Codespaces, specifically tailored for projects that require a graphical user interface (GUI).
+Traditionally, running GUI applications within a GitHub Codespace poses significant challenges due to the limitations of headless environments.
+However, this template overcomes these limitations by integrating a NoVNC viewer, allowing developers to run and interact with GUI applications directly within their Codespace.

+By leveraging NoVNC, this template makes it possible to display the Java GUI in a separate browser tab, providing a seamless development experience as if you were working on a local machine.
+This is particularly useful for developers building desktop applications, educational tools, or any other Java-based project that requires a visual interface.

 # Key Features
 - **Java 21 Environment:** The template is configured to use Java 21, ensuring compatibility with the latest Java features and improvements.